Westbrook ties triple-double mark; Thunder top Bucks 110-79 - News 12 Now

 TIP-INS

-Thunder: Westbrook has matched a career best with his seven straight triple-doubles. … The Thunder improved to 32-9 this season when Westbrook gets a triple-double. … G Alex Abrines left the game in the second quarter with a sprained left knee and did not return.
-He made 4 of 6 3-pointers in 12 minutes.
+Thunder: Westbrook has matched a career best with his seven straight triple-doubles. … Improved to 32-9 this season when Westbrook gets a triple-double. … G Alex Abrines left the game in the second quarter with a sprained left knee and did not return.
+He made 4 of 6 3-pointers in 12 minutes. … Oklahoma City’s bench scored 65 points.

 UP NEXT